Has this ever happened to you?

 Treatment for blood in cat stool is highly dependent on the cause of the bleeding.
-Once your veterinarian is able to pinpoint the source of the blood in your cat’s stool , he or she will be able to identify an appropriate treatment.
-Your cat may require fluids, medications, special food or other care.
+Once your veterinarian is able to pinpoint the source of the blood in your cat’s stool, he or she will be able to identify an appropriate treatment.
+Your cat may require fluids, medications, special food, or other care.

-Blood in Cat Poop—Do Not Ignore It
+Blood In Cat Poop But Acting Normal—Do Not Ignore It

 If you see blood in your cat’s poop, don’t panic, but do have your cat checked by a veterinarian as quickly as possible.
 With cats especially, it’s never a good idea to delay seeking veterinary care.